Cartagena, Colombia: Economy

 The main economic activities in Cartagena are industry, tourism, and commerce.
-The port of Cartagena is one of the largest of South America.
+The port of Cartagena is one of the largest in South America.

 Industry

-Other prominent companies include Cementos Argos, Miss Colombia, Kola Román, Indufrial, Amazon Pepper, Vikings SA, Distribuidora Ltda Refrigeration, Central Ingenio Colombia, Perfumery Lemaitre, Cartagena Refinery Cellux Colombiana SA, Flour Three Castles, Polyban International SA, SABMiller, Dow Chemical, Cemex, Dole, and Abocol..
+Other prominent companies include Cementos Argos, Miss Colombia, Kola Román, Indufrial, Amazon Pepper, Vikings SA, Distribuidora Ltda Refrigeration, Central Ingenio Colombia, Perfumery Lemaitre, Cartagena Refinery Cellux Colombiana SA, Flour Three Castles, Polyban International SA, SABMiller, Dow Chemical, Cemex, Dole, and Abocol.

 Miss Colombia

 In 1934, Miss Colombia was founded in Cartagena de Indias.
 Known as Concurso Nacional de Belleza de Colombia (National Beauty Contest of Colombia), it is a national beauty pageant in Colombia.
 The winner, Señorita Colombia, is sent to Miss Supranational and the first runner-up, Señorita Colombia Internacional or Virreina, to Miss International.

-There is also a local beauty contest held with many of the city's neighbourhoods nominating young women to be named Miss Independence.
+There is also a local beauty contest held, with many of the city's neighbourhoods nominating young women to be named Miss Independence.

 Free zones

-Free zones are areas within the local territory which enjoy special customs and tax rules.
+Free zones are areas within the local territory that enjoy special customs and tax rules.
 They are intended to promote the industrialization of goods and provision of services aimed primarily at foreign markets and also the domestic market.